Originate/scriptkeeper/README.md

         exitcode?: number
           # Mocked exitcode of the command.
           # Default: 0
-        mockedFiles?: [string]
-          # List of files and folders that are going to be mocked to exist.
-          # Note that directories must include a trailing '/'.
-          # Example: ["/www/logs"], default: []
 interpreter?: string
     # The interpreter that should be used to run the tested script.
     # Example: "/bin/bash", default: The program itself will be executed